 Awareness provides the opportunity to address whatever is not in our best interest or in the best interest of the people we love.
 Acceptance acts like a balm to soften the walls of our resistance and bring us to a place of action.
-The action that we take provides the momentum that resolves our guilt and shame.
+The action that we then take provides the momentum that helps to resolve our guilt and shame.

 When parents do not deal with their shame and guilt, they make their children carry it for them.
 In many instances, the shame transfer is a learned behavior that is passed from one generation to the next.
 Through my recovery process, I have learned many valuable lessons.
 One of the most valuable lessons is that I am not responsible for anyone’s shame or guilt.
-I do not have to carry the burden of another persons unresolved guilt or shame.
+I do not have to carry the burden of another person’s unresolved guilt or shame.
 Each person is given an opportunity to learn and grow from their experiences.

-In transactional analysis there is an expression that sums up such a process.
+In transactional analysis, there is an expression that sums up such a process.
 It goes something like this; we will work it in, work it out, or project it onto other people through blame, shame, or scapegoating.
 As I understand this concept, when a person chooses to work it in, they chose to deny that they have shame and guilt and act as though it does not exist.
 When a person represses shame and guilt, addictive behavior is frequently used to avoid responsibility.
 When people chose to work it out, they become involved in a recovery process/program to identify and repair the reasons for that shame and guilt.
 The last option involves passing the responsibility for his or her shame and guilt onto anyone that is willing to be abused.

 In my experience, my Dad’s inability or unwillingness to accept that I had a disability motivated his behavior.
 He blamed me for not being able to be more and do more.
 His criticism of my best efforts made me responsible for his disappointment.
 My Dad could not or would not accept that I was doing the best I could, given the fact that I was a traumatic brain injury survivor.
 I also believe that my Dad transferred his guilt and shame onto me for his driving the night of the accident that caused the damage to my brain.
-Because my Dad was unable to process his own guilt and shame, he transferred that guilt and shame on to me in the form of blame and criticism.
+Because my Dad was unable to process his own guilt and shame, he transferred that guilt and shame onto me in the form of blame and criticism.

 In conclusion, I would encourage the parents that are reading this post to encourage your children.
 Your child may have an invisible disability that has gone undetected for many years.
 If you want your child to excel avoid blaming, shaming and criticizing them for not being more.
-They may not be able to reach your expectations, however they may be doing the best that they can.
+They may not be able to reach your expectations, however, they may be doing the best that they can.
 By acknowledging this reality, you will be able to cultivate an empowering relationship with your children that will last a lifetime.

-You have my permission to share my articles and or video presentations with anyone you believe could benefit, however please attribute me as being the author of the article (s) video presentation (s), and provide a link back to the article (s) on Second Chance to Live.
+You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and eBooks are not to be considered OPEN SOURCE.
+Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
-Thank you.
 I look forward to hearing from you.
-Copyright 2007 -2015.
+Copyright 2007 -2018.